- When we are unwilling to forgive, we put up a roadblock to what God wants to do in us and in the world.

 A Contractual View of the Gospel

 Many evangelicals have a contract mentality about salvation, that salvation is a matter of quid pro quo, of this for that.
 They have simply exchanged the contract of works for the contract of faith.
-In the works contract, God says, “If you do this (works), I will save you; if you do not, I will send you to hell.”
-In the faith contract, God says, “If you do this (faith), I will save you; if you do not, I will send you to hell.”
+In the works contract, God says, “If you do this (works), I will save you; if you do not, you will go to hell.”
+In the faith contract, God says, “If you do this (faith), I will save you; if you do not, you will go to hell.”

 Some have tried to simplify this contract as much as possible, and it becomes all-important to them that they get the terms of the contract right (terms such as “repentance” and “faith”), that they are understood correctly, because heaven and hell are seen to hang in the balance.
 In that context, the idea of certainty becomes paramount for them.
 Or in the parlance of my former tribe, it is “knowing for sure that you will go to heaven when you die.”
 And if you are not certain, it is likely that you have not properly understood the terms of the contract, and your soul may be in great danger.